 Scroll Six: Today I Will Master My Emotions

-This scroll talks about being mentally balanced, stable, and being able to handle the ups and downs that life has to offer.
+This scroll talks about being mentally balanced, stable, and being able to handle the ups and downs life has to offer.
 This scroll helped me a lot, because I used to be an emotional roller coaster.

 Scroll Seven: I Will Laugh at the World